norberello/courses-estatistika-psikologian/chapter1.md

 xp: 100
 ```

-Intuitively, the excess kurtosis describes the tail shape of the data distribution.
-The normal distribution has zero excess kurtosis and thus the standard tail shape.
-It is said to be mesokurtic.
-Negative excess kurtosis would indicate a thin-tailed data distribution, and is said to be platykurtic.
-Positive excess kurtosis would indicate a fat-tailed distribution, and is said to be leptokurtic.
-Kurtosis is a measure of the peakedness of a probability/frequency distribution
+Skewness is the measure of the symmetry of the distribution.
+The distribution of the data is said to be normal if we get a bell-shaped curve wherein the data is symmetric across the mean (or median or mode, which are all equal; the figure at the centre below).
+The skewness is said to be zero in this case.